openbao/openbao/builtin/credential/jwt/README.md

   - `ISSUER`
 - Export `VAULT_IMAGE` to test the image of your choice or place a vault binary in the `tests` directory.
 - Export `VAULT_LICENSE`.
-This test will only work for enterprise images.
+This test will only work for HashiCorp's Vault images.

 #### Logs